RobLoach/raylib-physfs/README.md

     // Initiatize the file system.
     InitPhysFS();

-    // Mount a directory or archive.
+    // Mount a directory or archive into a given namespace.
     MountPhysFS("assets.zip", "assets");

     // Load an image through PhysFS.